mramshaw/Google-Assistant/README.md

 For everything else there are `Custom intents` - which will open a [Dialogflow](#dialogflow) console in a new window.

+#### Actions on Google

+Internally the various web pages that address Google Actions refer to them as `Actions on Google`.

+#### Simulator

+Actions on Google has an excellent simulator, which is invaluable for testing.

+Be aware that there can be subtle differences between how things look and sound in this simulator and how they look and sound on an actual device.
+As always, remember to test on any targetted devices, as this is the real test of your app.

+#### Languages

+It is possible to make specific Actions on Google multilingual.
+While this may be fine for simpler projects, in my experience it is not a good idea for projects that will use DialogFlow (generally more advanced projects).
+While there will be some extra maintenance with having separate projects for each language, it will simplify testing and has other benefits.

+Likewise, unless you are planning on addressing regional language differences (using specific vocabulary and terms for `American English` versus `British English`, say) then it is another good practice to NOT specify language locales - this will also simplify testing, but mainly reduces maintenance efforts.

 ## DialogFlow

 While it is possible to create simple actions within the Google Actions console, for more sophisticated